Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 4: 18th June 2024 - Tuesday

-**Today's Progress**: Resolved commit issues by cloning the 100 day Repo and archiving the incorrect forked version that doesn't show my commits
+**Today's Progress**: Resolved commit issues by cloning the 100 day Repo and archiving the incorrect forked version that doesn't show my commits.
+Using Redux for state management ..........

 **Thoughts** I need to totally refresh certain aspects of github repos so I don;t make that mistake again.
 Need to refresh folder and file updating to personalise this repo